Infinite-dimensional Polish groups and Property (T): Cairns of models

-\begin{cor} Let $G$ be a Roelcke precompact Polish group.
-Suppose its Bohr compactification is a proper factor of its WAP compactification.
-Then $G$ contains a non-abelian free group. \end{cor} \begin{proof} Let $\widetilde G$ be the homomorphic image of $G$ inside its WAP compactification.
-Then the topology of $\widetilde G$ is induced by weakly almost periodic functions and thus, by the main theorem of Ben Yaacov--Berenstein--Ferri \cite{benReflexive}, $\widetilde G$ admits a \emph{stable} left-invariant metric.
-It follows that the left-completion $S$ of $\widetilde G$ with respect to this metric is an imaginary sort of $M$ with a stable metric ---where $M$ is any separably categorical structure whose automorphism group we may identify with $G$.
+\begin{cor} Let $G$ be a Roelcke precompact Polish group, say the automorphism group of an $\aleph_0$-categorical structure $M$.
+Suppose the Bohr compactification of $G$ is a proper factor of its WAP compactification.
+Then the action $\tau$ of Theorem~\ref{sCai:thm:cairns} induces a discrete copy of a rank two non-abelian free group inside $G$. \end{cor} \begin{proof} Let $\widetilde G$ be the homomorphic image of $G$ inside its WAP compactification.
+Then the topology of $\widetilde G$ is induced by weakly almost periodic functions and thus, by the main theorem of Ben Yaacov--Berenstein--Ferri \cite{benReflexive}, $\widetilde G$ admits a \emph{stable} left-invariant metric $\rho$.
+It follows that the left-completion $S$ of $\widetilde G$ with respect to $\rho$ is an imaginary sort of $M$ with a stable metric.
 Note that $S$ is not compact, for otherwise $\widetilde G$ would be compact and equal to both the Bohr and the WAP compactifications of $G$.
 The elements of $S$ are thus not algebraic because their closed $G$-orbit is not compact.
-Now the rest follows from the remark. \end{proof}